 In some cases though you may have to send it through a bank, which takes about 4-7 days.
 If you have a Citibank account with over a million yen you can send the money for free to any bank account through the Internet Banking System.
 Simply download and mail in their recipient registration form to a Citibank administration center first.
-Another alternative is through GoLloyds, which has a 2000 yen fee (kokusai soukin tesuryo) per remittance.
+Another alternative is through Shinsei Bank’s Go Remit, which has a 2000 yen fee (kokusai soukin tesuryo) per remittance.
+If less than 200,000 yen, an even cheaper way is through TransferWise.
 Through a Japanese bank, the fast way is direct electronic transfer, which costs 2500-7500 yen, and maybe more when it reaches its destination from the receiving bank(s).
 The smaller the bank you send it to, the more times the money bounces around from one bank to another and incurs service charges.
+Japanese banks receiving money, even if done in yen, often have rip-off charges like this.
 A cheaper way is the bank mail transfer, which takes up to a couple of weeks.
 The costs are around 2500 yen, but vary from bank to bank.
-A US bank must inform the US government anytime over $10,000 is moved, so frequently depositing more than US$10,000 in an account might attract government scrutiny and increase the chance of a tax audit by the IRS.
-Since 1986 to willfully attempt to circumvent the bank's $10,000 reporting law (e.g. sending several blocs of $9900, etc.) is also illegal and a bank can inform the government voluntarily anytime they wish.
+One other option is sending your money through an online service like OFX which has lower charges and better exchange rates.

-- "Do I still need to file income tax forms if I am living abroad?”
+“Do I still need to file income tax forms if I am living abroad?”

 For U.S. citizens, it’s YES!
 US citizens must file a 1040 Long Form by June 15th of each year (you have a 2 month grace period compared with your friends back home).
 If you receive income or interest in your home state you may also need to file forms for your state income tax; as well as a Report of Foreign Bank and Financial Accounts (FBAR) (Form TD F 90-22.1, not sent with the 1040, due the next June 30 after you meet the $10,000 threshold) listing each bank account outside of the US if the aggregate value of the account(s) exceeds $10,000.
 The first thing you’ll need is the official dollar-yen conversion chart from your local embassy/consulate.
 You’ll need it to complete the Foreign Earned Income Form (#2555).

 US citizens qualify for the Bona Fide Residence Test if you have an actual bona fide residence in a foreign country/ies for at least one full calendar year.
-Or if you spend more than 330 days outside of the US, then you qualify for the Physical Presence Test and are also allowed a $80,000 income tax exemption.
+Or if you spend more than 330 days outside of the US, then you qualify for the Physical Presence Test and are also allowed a $101,300 (for 2016) income tax exemption.
 Even if you end up owing zero to Uncle Sam you still must file your tax forms.
 If not, you might not be able to get your passport renewed when it expires and you open yourself up to an audit.
 If you’ve never had one, you’ll find that root canal together with a broken leg is a far more pleasant experience.
-If you don’t stay for a full year, you may still owe nothing since you can take a deduction for part of the year, in which case you can get x/365 * $92,900 (as of 2011), where x is the number of qualifying days in the calendar year.
-Taxpayers with an AGI (Adjusted Gross Income) of $57,000 or less can electronically file their tax return for free using Freefile.
+If you don’t stay for a full year, you may still owe nothing since you can take a deduction for part of the year, in which case you can get x/365 * $100,800 (as of 2015), where x is the number of qualifying days in the calendar year.
+For more info, see this info on the Foreign Earned Income Exclusion).

 If you have stocks/bonds/mutual funds, etc, you’ll also have additional forms to fill out (1099-INT, 1099-DIV, etc).
 Note also that to be able to count a day as outside the US you must be in or flying over a foreign country, whether it’s your destination country or not doesn’t matter.
 Flying over the ocean per se doesn’t count.
 The bureaucrats have made a very lengthy explanation of all this in their tax pamphlets.
-(See IRS Publication 54 -- Tax Guide for US Citizens and Resident Aliens Abroad).
+(For full details, see IRS Publication 54 — Tax Guide for US Citizens and Resident Aliens Abroad).
 Contact the US embassy (033-224-5000) or Osaka Consulate (06-315-5900) for tax advice during the tax season.
 The embassy has an IRS agent there all year long, and can assist you in getting thru the red-tape, as well as other matters such as absentee ballots (you DO vote, don’t you?) and legal questions.

 If you’re Canadian, consider declaring yourself a non-resident before moving to Japan.
-This means you will not need to file a Canadian tax return, but you will no longer be elgible for Canadian government health care and need some alternative insurance.
+This means you will not need to file a Canadian tax return, but you will no longer be eligible for Canadian government health care and need some alternative insurance.
 Canada taxes people on their residency and worldwide income.
 If you remain a legal resident of Canada while you are living in Japan you need to pay both taxes to Japan and to Canada, but can receive a tax credit for your Japanese taxes on your Canadian return.
 Ask the CCRA for publications that explain this more in depth.
 British nationals can find info here.

-- "What if I get sick in Japan?”
+“What if I get sick in Japan?”

 If you are just visiting Japan or don’t have anything set up yet, try contacting your embassy or consulate.
 Tokyo also has a walk-in clinic for non-emergencies called The International Clinic in Azabudai, Minato-ku (tel 03-3582-2646).

 Japan offers all the major services that are in other countries.
-But the stamp for domestic mail is the highest on the planet -- 80 yen each up to 25g (90 yen up to 50g).
+But the stamp for domestic mail is the highest on the planet — 80 yen each up to 25g (90 yen up to 50g).
 Delivery within or to a nearby prefecture usually takes one business day.
 Any further takes 2 business days.
 Special delivery can make that into one day, but that costs 270 yen more.
 An info hotline in English is now available and the PO will answer any questions you may have about mail, transfers, life insurance, etc. (NB: the hotlines are NOT toll-free.)

 Hours are Mon-Fri.
 8:00AM to 10:00PM; Sat.,Sun., & holidays 9:00AM to 10:00PM